-(2012) 788.
+Sensitivity: Internal use (2012) 796.
 That this Meeting calls upon all UK governments to: (i) ensure that food labelling clearly indicates the potential health impact of all foodstuffs: (ii) ban sales of food containing partially hydrogenated fats; (iii) impose a limit on salt in basic food items.
-(2012) 789.
+(2012) 797.
 That this Meeting is concerned about malnutrition in vulnerable patient populations in hospital.
 We therefore call for Health Departments to introduce schemes across all NHS hospitals which highlight those patients at risk, such as the 'red tray scheme'.
-(2009) 790.
+(2009) 798.
 That this Meeting believes that the Food Standards Agency should insist that: (i) when a food promoted as low fat has more calories than the standard version, that this should be clearly labelled on the front of the packaging; (ii) the 10% tolerance allowed on nutritional values in current food labelling should be made more strict and enforced; (iii) restaurant chains should be encouraged to advertise nutritional content in their menus.
-(2008) 791.
+(2008) 799.
 That this Meeting endorses the proposed system of "Traffic Lights" on foods proposed by the Food Standards Agency and asks that this system be made mandatory.
-(2006) 792.
+(2006) 800.
 That this Meeting congratulates Jamie Oliver on his excellent work on school meals, and calls on the government to: (i) legislate statutory standards for the nutritional value of school meals; (ii) ensure that adequate funding for healthy school meals is ring-fenced from the education budgets of schools and education authorities; (iii) employ Mr Oliver to improve the quality of food in the NHS for both patients and staff.
-(2005) 793.
+(2005) 801.
 That this Meeting believes that employers should cross-subsidise healthier eating options in staff canteens with less healthy ones.
-(2000) 794.
+(2000) 802.
 That this Meeting recognises the importance of diet to health and calls for national food and agricultural policies which take account of health issues in production, advertising, labelling and pricing of food.
-(1984) 795.
-Infectious and communicable disease That this mosting haliance that Could 10 has not gave and calls on the BMA to labely That this meeting believes that Covid-19 has not gone away and calls on the BMA to lobby for:- i) free high quality appropriate PPE for NHS workers, including in primary care; ii) free lateral flow testing for NHS and social care staff; iii) free PCR testing for people with symptoms; iv) full funding for ongoing comprehensive Office for National Statistics household surveillance; v) support for self-isolation including raising statutory sick pay.
+(1984) 803.
+Infectious and communicable disease That this meeting believes that Covid-19 has not gone away and calls on the BMA to lobby for:- i) free high quality appropriate PPE for NHS workers, including in primary care; ii) free lateral flow testing for NHS and social care staff; iii) free PCR testing for people with symptoms; iv) full funding for ongoing comprehensive Office for National Statistics household surveillance; v) support for self-isolation including raising statutory sick pay.